Bucketlist Travels logo

 • Beijing, China

-Built in the early 15th century, this vast palace complex of regal halls, ceremonial courtyards, gardens and living quarters in Beijing served as the home of Chinese emperors and their households for 500 years.
+Built in the early 15th century, the Forbidden City is a vast palace complex of regal halls, ceremonial courtyards, gardens and living quarters, that served as the home of Chinese emperors and their households for 500 years.
+Behind its vermilion walls was a closed-off world of antique ritual and intrigue, where the ‘Son of Heaven’ was tended to by an army of servants, eunuchs and concubines.

-It’s officially called the Palace Museum as many of the rooms have been given over to museum exhibits of imperial treasures, from priceless ceramics to Qing dynasty furniture.
+Today the palace complex is a UNESCO World Heritage Site and the world’s largest collection of heritage wooden buildings.
+Officially called the Palace Museum, many of the rooms have been given over to museum exhibits of imperial treasures, from priceless ceramics to Qing-dynasty furniture.

 Good for age: 13+